-And when God’s great vision for the future includes a redeemed multiculturalism – people from every nation, tribe, people and language gathered before the throne of God and the Lamb – figuring out how to reach people from different cultural backgrounds and how to be Christ’s church in a culturally diverse context is essential.
+When God’s great vision for the future includes redeemed multiculturalism – people from every nation, tribe, people and language gathered before the throne of God and the Lamb – figuring out how to reach people from different cultural backgrounds and how to be Christ’s church in a culturally diverse context is essential.

-This unit particularly focuses on questions of ethnicity and identity, and gives students the opportunity to do a placement in a cross-cultural ministry context.
+This subject particularly focuses on questions of ethnicity and identity and gives students the opportunity to do a placement in a cross-cultural ministry context.

 Section A: Principles

 Students are required to complete a minimum of twenty hours of practical engagement:

 Discern the challenges with regard to cultural variables, such as leadership patterns and processes, learning style and worship preference.
 Consider possible strategies for the future ministry of the congregation.